jarun/nnn/plugins/README.md

     nnn_cd "$(xsel -ob)"
     ```

-- Change direcory to the location of a link using helper script with specific context (current)
+- Change directory to the location of a link using helper script with specific context (current)
     ```sh
     #!/usr/bin/env sh
     . $(dirname $0)/.nnn-plugin-helper